showlab/Image2Paragraph/readme.md

 python main.py --image_src "/Code/Image2Paragraph/examples/3.jpg" --out_image_name "output/3_result.jpg"
 ```

-**Note: If you have GPU card with large memory.
-Comment line22 in models/segment_models/semantic_segment_anything_model.py for fast inference.**
+**Note: If you have GPU card with larger memory than 8GB.
+Comment line22 in models/segment_models/semantic_segment_anything_model.py and line29 in models/blip2_model.py for fast inference.**

 The generated text and image are show in "output/".